Last Updated on

-This is a new edition of Cooking RAWs series where I ask people to send me one of their unprocessed RAW photos and I would give them a few ideas how to approach the Lightroom editing in the most efficient way.
+This is a new edition of Cooking RAWs series where I ask people to send me one of their unprocessed RAW photos.
+Then, I give them a few ideas on how to approach Lightroom editing in the most efficient way.

 For today’s demonstration, I selected landscape photo from by Ugo Cei, a travel photographer from Italy.
 I highly recommend his podcast The Traveling Image Makers dedicated exclusively to travel photography.

 I normally start the process of editing with the evaluation of the composition and if necessary, I tweak it.
 In this case, I was happy with the composition and I did not see any ways to improve it.
 So I jumped to Rapid Editing right away.

 If you are not sure what is Lightroom Rapid Editing, please check my detailed tutorial “Lightroom Rapid Editing System“.

 Below are seven editing versions of the same photo.
 To show the potential of the Lightroom Rapid Editing I used presets from Landscape Collection in a combination with the TOOLKIT.

 Under each photograph, you can find the Lightroom Editing Formula which reflects every single editing step.